- 1. Mixing up correlation and causation

-We’ll cover ten common mistakes startups make when applying data to decision making.
-These are situations that many well-intetioned people will find themselves in, and the goal in going over these is not to get down on yourself but to reinforce the need to be self aware in your (and your organization’s) decision making processes, and constantly work on improving.
-At the end, we’ll provide a checklist we use to keep ourselves honest.
+This article covers ten common mistakes startups make when applying data to decision making.
+These are situations that many well-intentioned people will find themselves in, and the goal in going over these is not to get down on yourself but to reinforce the need to be self aware in your (and your organization’s) decision making processes, and constantly work on improving.
+We cover more on decision-making in Managing your information budget.

 1. Mixing up correlation and causation